You are here

 Application Fee Waiver

 We do not want finances to be a barrier to any student applying to Duke.
-To encourage diversity, we will waive the graduate school application fee for students who—by reason of their background, culture, socioeconomic status, race, ethnicity, work, and life experiences—contribute to a fuller representation of perspectives within the academic life of the university.
+To encourage diversity, we will waive the application fee for students who—by reason of their background, culture, socioeconomic status, race, ethnicity, work, and life experiences—contribute to a fuller representation of perspectives within the academic life of the university.

 Dean's Graduate Fellowships